 Zuora allows you to issue and track refunds on payments.
-Similar to external payments, users can enter external refunds to track refunds that have been performed outside of Z-Payments (for example, by issuing a check).
-In addition, you can make electronic refunds using of our supported payment gateways, which will automatically refund money to the customer's credit card.
+Similar to external payments, users can enter external refunds to track refunds that have been performed outside of Zuora Payments (for example, by issuing a check).
+In addition, you can make electronic refunds using our supported payment gateways, which will automatically refund money to the customer.

 Non-referenced refunds, also known as Credit Balance Refunds, are not directly associated with a specific payment.
-Non-referenced refunds do not have to be issued to the original credit card or through a specific payment gateway.
-You can create this type of refund through the Zuora UI or the SOAP API (WSDL 31 and higher).
+Non-referenced refunds do not have to be issued to the original payment method or through a specific payment gateway.
+You can create this type of refund through the Zuora UI or API ( SOAP API WSDL must be 31 or higher).